grnet/okeanos-LoD/webapp/api-doc/docs/ApplicationDelete.md

 ```
 {
   "status": {
-    "short-description": "Your request to delete the specified application has been accepted.",
+    "short-description": "Your request to delete the specified application has been accepted",
     "code": 202
   }
 }